EvolvingLMMs-Lab/lmms-eval/README.md

 ## Annoucement

-- [2024-11] 🔈🔊 The `lmms-eval/v0.3.0` has been upgraded to support audio evaluations for audio models like Qwen2-Audio and Gemini_Audio across tasks such as AIRBench, Clotho-AQA, LibriSpeech, and more.
+- [2024-11] 🔈🔊 The `lmms-eval/v0.3.0` has been upgraded to support audio evaluations for audio models like Qwen2-Audio and Gemini_Audio across tasks such as AIR-Bench, Clotho-AQA, LibriSpeech, and more.
 Please refer to the [blog](https://github.com/EvolvingLMMs-Lab/lmms-eval/blob/main/docs/lmms-eval-0.3.md) for more details!

 - [2024-07] 🎉🎉 We have released the [technical report](https://arxiv.org/abs/2407.12772) and [LiveBench](https://huggingface.co/spaces/lmms-lab/LiveBench)!